cohpy/challenge-201608-refactor/README.md

 Log in to your Github account.

-and browse to your "fork" of the repo at https://github.com/aneuman/challenge-201608-refactor.
+Browse to your "fork" of the repo at https://github.com/aneuman/challenge-201608-refactor.

 Click on "New pull request" button and follow the directions.